espocrm/documentation/docs/administration/formula.md

 In entity manager it's possible to define script (formula) for specific entity type.
 This script will be executed every time before record is saved.

 It provides the ability to automatically set specific fields (attributes) with values derived from calculation.
+Some functions can also perform some actions.

 To edit formula for a specific entity type follow Administration > Entity Manager > dropdown menu on the right on the row of the entity type > Formula.